Skip to main content

 Importante

-On October 28, 2025, DigiCert is ending support for the [random_value] prefix DNS CNAME record configuration.
+On October 28, 2025, DigiCert ended support for the [random_value] prefix DNS CNAME record configuration.
 To learn more about this change, see the October 28 change log entry.

 7. Complete domain validation.